 10.2 Where no relevant representations are received, the licence will be issued automatically with such conditions that are mandatory and those arising from the operating schedule.
 The council has no discretion in such circumstances to refuse the application or to alter or add to the conditions offered through the operating schedule.

-11. Licensing and Safety Committee and Panel Hearings
+11. Licensing and Safety Committee and Panel Hearings – Remove and continue under Decision making?

 11.1 The Licensing Committee will consist of between 10 and 15 members.
 Licensing Panels usually made up of 3 members of the Committee members will determine any applications where relevant representations have been received or objection notices in respect of standard temporary event notices.
+(KEEP OR REMOVE?)

 11.2 In determining the application the Licensing Authority will consider:

-(a) the case and evidence presented by all parties;
+(a) the application and evidence presented by all parties;

 (b) the promotion of the four licensing objectives;